2021 ADT10 November 19, 2021 to December 04, 2021

-To recap, let’s take a look at some of the records from The Abu Dhabi T10 that are waiting to be broken.
+To recap, let’s take a look at some of the records from Abu Dhabi T10 that are waiting to be broken.

 The experienced Sindhis’ bowler Pravin Tambe ran through the Kerala Knights batting line-up like a hot knife slicing through butter in a group stage match of season 2.
 Bowling the first over, Pravin Tambe gave away six runs through extras without bowling a single legal delivery.
 However, in the next five balls, the leg spinner trapped four batsmen in his web, scalping the wickets of Chris Gayle, Eoin Morgan, Kieron Pollard, and Fabian Allen.
 Pravin Tambe claimed a hat-trick and ended the match with five wickets in his kitty.

-In The Abu Dhabi T10, teams have amassed huge totals on a regular basis but none of them could go past the Northern Warriors’ effort from the 2018 edition.
+In the Abu Dhabi T10, teams have amassed huge totals on a regular basis but none of them could go past the Northern Warriors’ effort from the 2018 edition.
 The Darren Sammy-led team reached 183 runs on the back of a Caribbean blitzkrieg.
 Openers Lendl Simmons and Nicholas Pooran added 107 runs for the first wicket, as the latter blazed through to 77 off just 25 deliveries.
-A late assault from Andre Russell (38 from nine) and Rovman Powell (21 off five) took the team to the record total in their allotted ten overs.
+A late assault from Andre Russell (38 from nine) and Rovman Powell (21 off five) took the team to the record total in their allotted 10 overs.
 As many as 19 sixes were scored in the innings, accounting for 114 runs.

 South African pacer Hardus Viljoen played an instrumental role in the Northern Warriors’ title-winning campaign of 2018.
 Hardus Viljoen picked up a wicket in all the matches, with his best performance coming against the Maratha Arabians when he scalped three wickets for a mere six runs.
 He ended the season with 18 wickets and was named the best bowler of the edition.

-Some of the most formidable batsmen of the world such as Yuvraj Singh, Chris Gayle, Shahid Afridi and Andre Russell have been a part of The Abu Dhabi T10.
+Some of the most formidable batsmen of the world such as Yuvraj Singh, Chris Gayle, Shahid Afridi and Andre Russell have been a part of the Abu Dhabi T10.
 A common trait of all these batters is their knack for hitting big and out of the park.
-Out of all the mighty batsmen that have played in the ten-over tournament, Caribbean batter Nicholas Pooran holds the record for the most number of sixes in a season.
+Out of all the mighty batsmen that have played in the 10-over tournament, Caribbean batter Nicholas Pooran holds the record for the most number of sixes in a season.
 The West Indian cleared the ropes a whopping 33 times in the 2018 edition and scored over 60 per cent of his runs only through sixes.

 Rajputs’ opener Mohammad Shahzad gave the perfect start to the 2018 edition by slamming the tournament's fastest-ever fifty in the opening match.
 The Afghan cricketer lit up the stadium with a 16-ball 74, reaching his fifty in just 12 deliveries.
 The onslaught included eight sixes and six fours as the Rajputs chased Sindhis’ 94 in only four overs.